 Yes.
 Dual enrollment students have the option to access and complete course evaluations through their Fairmont State student emails and Blackboard.

 In general, evaluation reports for courses with less than 5 enrollees are not provided to faculty to provide an extra layer of protection for students’ anonymity.
-However, if you teach multiple sections of the same course, IESO can combine responses across courses and make those available to you.
+However, if you teach multiple sections of the same course, OIE can combine responses across courses and make those available to you.

 Yes!
 You are welcome and highly encouraged to include student feedback as part of your applications for promotion and/or tenure.
 For more information see the Tenure Application Procedure.